The IIJ 2026 Freelance Journalism Conference

 Each workshop is by journalists, for journalists, so speakers stay on topic and offer clear takeaways and actionable advice.

 We seek to be an anti-racist organization that centers the most marginalized identities.
-(Everyone is welcome to attend!)
+(This conference is for everyone!)

 Featured Speakers